Ten of the most interesting locations in Oklahoma to visit, especially if you're into architecture.

 LeFlore County, in Southeastern Oklahoma, was once known as one of the most wild and rugged places in the country.
 During the fourteenth century, a massive ancient Indian empire stretched from parts of eastern Oklahoma to the Atlantic Ocean.
 Known...

-For Clyde Barrow, incarceration at the Eastham Prison Farm marked the beginning of life of rampage and destruction across the Midwest.
+For Clyde Barrow, incarceration at the Eastham Prison Farm marked the beginning of a life of rampage and destruction across the Midwest.

 Fun Facts about Oklahoma's Favorite Sports Teams

 Old newspapers have a way of hanging around like unwanted relatives.
 We read them, cuss at them, and then throw them out..
 Sure, we meant to recycle them, but our best intentions end up as a tattered pile.
 Ok, sure, there are a few people out...